 Being the guardian of a Great Pyrenees Mountain Dog as a pet is an amazing and rewarding experience.
-A tremendous amount of patient, gentle, firm, persistent, assertive training is required to raise a dog that has social skills and confidence and displays the accepted Great Pyrenees temperament.
+A tremendous amount of patient, gentle, firm, persistent, positive-reinforcement training is required to raise a dog that has social skills and confidence and displays the accepted Great Pyrenees temperament.

 Wherever you go with a Great Pyr, people will stop, look and engage you in conversation about your dog.
 That is where all of your hard work pays off as the dog is neither aggressive nor timid and is quite tolerant of the affection of strangers.

 Do you know the top 12 questions asked about a Great Pyr?

 Behind the scenes you have prepared your Pyr well.
 As a result of your gentle and consistent training, your dog knows is a faithful companion.

 And to keep those good looks, grooming a Great Pyrenees requires brushing once or twice a week as required, especially when blowing coat in the spring and fall.
 It is important to prevent the undercoat from matting by removing lose hair during this time.